AI-Enablement-Academy/data-quality-studio/task.md

 - Add analytics sink instead of local `dataLayer` pushes only
 - Add real PDF generation instead of print-to-PDF flow
 - Add more nuanced evidence parsing and unsupported-file UX
-- Add optional AI assist only after deterministic usage is validated
+- Expand optional AI assist only after deterministic usage is validated
 - Add persistent saved assessments only if a real backend is warranted